ninamutty/ikon/README.md

 ### Running the Tool
 * In your terminal, while in the project directory, run `node ./reserve.js`
 * Answer the prompts
+* The tool update you on it's status in the terminal as it runs

 --------------------